arielkeren/relationai/README.md

 9 different models were trained to recognize patterns in 5-by-5 binary relations, in order to determine if some property is satisfied.<br>
 All of the models are close to being 100% accurate.
 They are all simple feed-forward models with a sigmoid layer in the end, consisting of a single neuron, to get a binary classifier.<br>
-The following code is the structure of all 9 models in Tensorflow:
+The following code is the structure of all 9 models in Keras:

 ```py
 model = Sequential()